Account Appeals and Complaints

 Lynchburg, VA 24515

 If a hearing is requested, the Senior Supervisor of Financial Aid NCAA Compliance will organize a hearing at the earliest availability of the appellate committee.
-The committee shall consist of the Senior Vice President for Student-Affairs, University Ombudsman, Faculty Athletics representative, Vice President of Student Financial Services and Associate Director of Financial Aid/Student Services.
+The committee shall consist of the Senior Vice President for Student-Affairs, University Ombudsman, Faculty Athletics representative, Vice President of Student Financial Services and Associate Director of Financial Aid-Compliance.
 If a committee member is unavailable to attend, a replacement will be selected by the Faculty Athletics representative.

 Resident Complaint Reporting